Giorgos Manousos: Atromitos

 On 27 May 2017, Atromitos announced the signing of Manousos on a two-year deal.
 On 4 November 2017 Atromitos faced Panionios and the striker was the recipient of a nasty knee injury.
 This injury was grossly underestimated by both the player and club alike as the plan was to return to playing action as soon as possible, but the pains did not disappear.
 This led to Manousos undergoing knee surgery in February 2018 and missing the remainder of the 2017–18 season.

 On the beginning of the 2018–19 season, has a positive impact in his club's effort in qualifying in the UEFA Europa League third round, but besides his goals both abroad and home did not succeed to help his club to overpass Dynamo Brest.
 On 3 February 2019, Manousos who returned to the side after a lengthy spell out injured since 1 December, scored with a superb left-footed shot which left AEL's goalkeeper Ögmundur Kristinsson no chance in the 89th minute, sealing a vital 1–0 away win.
 It was his first goal with the club for the 2018–19 season.

-On 14 April 2019, he scored with a powerful header, after an assist from Efthymis Koulouris helping his club locked up a fourth-placed finish in the 2018–19 Super League season with an impressive 2–0 away win over rivals Aris at the Kleanthis Vikelidis Stadium.
+On 14 April 2019, he scored with a powerful header, after an assist from Efthymis Koulouris helping his club achieve a fourth-placed finish in the 2018–19 Super League season with an impressive 2–0 away win over rivals Aris at the Kleanthis Vikelidis Stadium.

 On the beginning of the 2019–20 season, he helped his club to escape with a 2–1 away win against Dunajska Streda as he scored the second goal.